-- From the sample of documented examples we reviewed we found there were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances. - Childhood immunisations were carried out in line with the national childhood vaccination programme.
-The most recent published data for 2015/16 showed uptake rates for the vaccines given to under two year olds was lower than the national target of 90% in two areas. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice worked with midwives and health visitors to support this population group.
-For example, in the provision of ante-natal, post-natal and child health surveillance clinics. - The practice had emergency processes for acutely ill children and young people and for acute pregnancy complications. - The practice's uptake for the cervical screening programme was 81%, which was comparable with the CCG average of 83% and the national average of 81%.
+- There were systems to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of accident and emergency (A&E) attendances. - Immunisation rates were relatively high for all standard childhood immunisations. - The practice's uptake for the cervical screening programme was 80%, which was comparable with the CCG average of 82% and the national average of 81%. - Appointments were available outside of school hours and the premises were suitable for children and babies. - The practice worked with midwives and health visitors to support this population group.
+For example, in the provision of ante-natal, post-natal and child health surveillance clinics. - The practice had emergency processes for acutely ill children and young people and for acute pregnancy complications. - The practice facilities were suitable for children and young people.
+There was a baby changing room that also provided privacy for breastfeeding mothers.